Do Pre-Existing Injuries Affect My Current Personal Injury Claim?

 Set Up a Legal Consultation Today

-When you or a loved one has sustained a new injury at the hands of another party, you should consider contacting Lynch Law Firm to help you through each step in the legal process and work to protect the value of your claim.
+When you or a loved one has sustained a new injury at the hands of another party, you should consider contacting Lynch Law Firm, PC to help you through each step in the legal process and work to protect the value of your claim.
 We will launch a thorough investigation to determine who is at fault, assess the extent of your damages and how your existing injury was aggravated by the new injuries suffered in the accident.

 We are available to discuss the details of your case during a free consultation.
 There is no obligation when you call or visit.
 We work on a contingency fee basis, so you will not be charged any upfront fees.
 We only get paid if we are successful securing compensation for your claim.